Forest-Economics-Goettingen/optimLanduse/README.md

 dat <- read_excel(path)
 ```

 *dat* is in the required format.
-Refer to the help of the initScenatio
+Refer to the help of the initScenario
 function or to the <a href="#3.
 Input und Output">detailed description
 of the functions’ in- and outputs</a> chapter for more details.